Running a Holdback Test

 Overview

-When you want to evaluate Promoted's impact, you can run a holdback experiment.
+When you want to evaluate Promoted's impact or verify results, you can run a holdback experiment (sometimes called a "backtest" or "reverse A/B test") at any time.
 The control arm will get your original rankings.
 The treatment arm will get Promoted rankings.
 We have two common ways of running holdbacks:

 Holdback using Promoted server-side SDKs